Maveyyl/SanityJS/README.md

 ## II.
 Features to come
-* Possibility to Check order with a optional comparison callback of an array
+* Possibility to Check order with an optional comparison callback of an array

 The comparison callback would have this shape:
 ```javascript